girlscript/winter-of-contributing/Web_Development/Javascript/Topics/2.History/README.md

 <br>

-# WHAT IS JAVASCRIPT?
+# What Is JavaScript?

 <br>

 ![image](js-1.png)
 <br><br>

-# TIMELINE OF JAVASCRIPT
+# Timeline Of JavaScript

 <br>

 ![image](js-2.png)
 <br><br>

-# A BRIEF HISTORY OF JAVASCRIPT
+# A Brief History Of Javascript

 <br>